 - 1. Total wages, bonuses (including signing bonuses), prizes, and awards paid to employees during the year.
-See Calendar year basis above. - 2.
+See Calendar year basis on page 7. - 2.
 Total noncash payments, including certain fringe benefits.
-See Fringe benefits on page 6. - 3.
+See Fringe benefits on page 5. - 3.
 Total tips reported by the employee to the employer (not allocated tips). - 4.
 Certain employee business expense reimbursements (see Employee business expense reimbursements on page 5). - 5.
-The cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation. - 6.
-Taxable benefits from a section 125 (cafeteria) plan (that is, employee chooses cash). - 7.
-Employee contributions to an Archer MSA. - Employer contributions to an Archer MSA if includible in the income of the employee.
-See Archer MSA on page 4. - 9.
-Employer contributions for qualified long-term care services to the extent that such coverage is provided through a flexible spending or similar arrangement. - 10.
+The cost of accident and health insurance premiums for 2%-or-more shareholder-employees paid by an S corporation. - 6.
+Taxable benefits from a section 125 (cafeteria) plan if the employee chooses cash. - 7.
+Employee contributions to an Archer MSA. - 8.
+Employer contributions to an Archer MSA if includible in the income of the employee.
+See Archer MSA on page 4.

+- Employer contributions for qualified long-term care services to the extent that such coverage is provided through a flexible spending or similar arrangement. - 10.
 Taxable cost of group-term life insurance in excess of \$50,000.
-See Group-term life insurance on page 6. - 11.
+See Group-term life insurance on page 5. - 11.
 Unless excludable under Educational assistance programs (see page 5), payments for non-job-related education expenses or for payments under a nonaccountable plan.
 See Pub.
-970.
+970. - 12.
+The amount includible as wages because you paid your employee's share of social security and Medicare taxes.
+See Employee's social security and Medicare taxes paid by employer on page 5.
+If you also paid your employee's income tax withholding, treat the grossed-up amount of that withholding as supplemental wages and report those wages in boxes 1, 3, 5, and 7.
+No exceptions to this treatment apply to household or agricultural wages.